PPPP-kaqiu/Awesome-Parallel-Reasoning/README.md

     * [**Parallel Decoding**](#parallel-decoding): Exploits task-level or semantic-level parallelism by decomposing a generation task into independent units that can be decoded concurrently.
     * [**Parallel Function Calling**](#parallel-function-calling): Introduces parallelism at the system level by enabling an LLM to schedule and execute multiple external tool calls simultaneously.
     * [**Speculative Decoding**](#speculative-decoding): Accelerates token-level generation using a "draft-and-verify" paradigm, where a faster model proposes candidate tokens that the main model verifies in parallel.
-4.  [**Available Source**](#available-source): A review of prominent industry models and systems that leverage parallel reasoning to achieve state-of-the-art performance in complex domains.
+4.  [**Applications**](#applications): A review of real-world scenarios where parallel reasoning is applied to solve complex problems, enhance reliability, and accelerate specialized workflows.
 5.  [**Discussion🔥🔥🔥**](#discussion): Discussion into the core principles of parallel reasoning, welcome to communicate in issue or email!

-# 📄 Papers
+# Papers
 ## Non-interactive Methods
 ### Self-Consistency
 [2203] [Self-Consistency Improves Chain of Thought Reasoning in Language Models](https://arxiv.org/pdf/2203.11171)  [Code 💻]()